Tychis/weatherscan-collector/README.md

 If using Laravel Homestead on Windows, please add **--no-bin-links** to your commands to avoid any issues with generating symlinks.

+When ready to start, run this command or add it to Supervisor:

+    npx laravel-echo-server start

 ### Usage and Completing Installation

 ```